sparkflows/sparkflows-docs/docs/installation/operating/cleaning-h2db.rst

 Compact H2 DB File
 ++++++++++++++++++

-If the H2 DB file size grows too large (> 3GB), then follow the steps below for compacting it.

 By default H2 DB file is in the home folder of the user running Fire Insights.
 It is named as firedb.mv.db

-* Store Fire Insights
+If the H2 DB file size grows too large (> 3GB), then follow the steps below for compacting it.

 * Make a copy of firedb.mv.db file to be safe
 * Use the commands below for compacting it